 If any of your jobs involve domestic building work priced at over $3,300, you need to use a written contract.
-If the work is over $20,000, you must also ensure your client is given a signed copy of a QBCC-approved Consumer Building Guide.
+If the work is priced at $20,000 or more, you must also ensure your client is given a signed copy of a QBCC-approved Consumer Building Guide.

 What is domestic building work?

 Examples of domestic building work include: